RaidThabet/banki/README.md

 3. Client includes token in `Authorization: Bearer <token>` header
 4. Spring Boot validates token signature and claims against Keycloak
 5. User is auto-provisioned in the application database if not exists
-6. For sensitive operations (e.g., transactions), OTP verification is required
-7. Request proceeds with authenticated user context
+6. Request proceeds with authenticated user context

 #### JWT Validation:
 - **Issuer**: Must be `https://keycloak.local/realms/banki-app`